Homeschooling: Answering Your Questions (Part Two)

 How my Family Came to Homeschool

-After teaching nine years in the public-school system, I came home to stay with my toddlers.
-When they began going to school, the majority of the time they had great experiences.
+I mentioned this in part 1 of this series, but I’ll briefly share that again.
+After teaching for 9 years in the public school system, I came home to stay with my toddlers.
+When they began going to school, they had great experiences — for the most part.

-However, after they came home from school each day, there was barely time for a snack, homework, and a family meal before it was time to get them ready for bed.
+However, after school each day, there was barely time for a snack, homework, and a family meal before it was time to get them ready for bed.
 Then, we’d do it all over again the next day.

-We longed to have more time with them.
+We longed to have more time together.
 After our oldest daughter completed the first grade and our youngest completed a year of kindergarten, we decided to try homeschooling.

-The greatest blessing, although challenging at times, has been the ability to be there to teach their hearts along the way.
+The greatest blessing has been the ability to be there to encourage them and teach their hearts along the way.

 We homeschooled the girls all the way through high school.
-They went on to graduate with honors from two different colleges.
+They went on to graduate with honors from college.

-Even after eighteen years of homeschooling, sometimes I still feel like I’m learning my way.
+Even after eighteen years of homeschooling, some days I still feel like I’m learning my way because each child is different.
 But I am a lot more relaxed now than I was during those first few years of homeschooling.

-Numerous people come to me with their homeschooling questions.
-Many parents long to teach their children, and even their grandchildren, at home but they have fears of inadequacy.
+Numerous people come to me with questions.
+They long to homeschool their children and grandchildren, but they battle fears of inadequacy.

-I want to encourage you today by answering more of your questions and providing you with a list of helpful resources.
+I want to encourage you today by answering more questions and giving you a list of helpful resources.

 What are the legal requirements for homeschooling?

 Homeschooling is legal in all fifty states.
-Detailed requirements vary from state to state.
-Your state’s Department of Non-Public Education website as well as the Home School Legal Defense Association can answer all your legal questions.
+Detailed requirements vary by state.
+Your state’s Department of Non-Public Education website, as well as the Home School Legal Defense Association, can answer all your legal questions.

-No matter what state you live in, you must file your intent of homeschooling with the Department of Education before you pull your child out of the public-school system.
-If your child has never entered the public-school system, then check with your state laws about when to register them as a homeschooled student.
-The age to register a child in N.C. is age seven, but it varies in other states.
+No matter what state you live in, you must file your intent to homeschool with the Department of Education before you pull your child out of the public-school system.
+If your child has never entered the public-school system, check your state laws on when to register them as a homeschooled student.
+The age to register a child in N.C. is 7, but it varies by state.

-As of this writing, in Georgia, parents must write an annual progress report for each child and retain it each year.
+As of this writing, in Georgia, parents must write an annual progress report for each child and retain it every year.

 In New York, a detailed list of subjects, syllabi, curriculum materials, and a record of hours spent learning are mandatory.